-Country team for INFORMAS in Malaysia is lead by Professor Dr. Tilakavati Karuapaiah.
-Two process modules of INFORMAS (public and private sector) are been implemented in Malaysia into the first Malaysia survey on food environment policy.
+Country team for INFORMAS in Malaysia is led by Professor Dr. Tilakavati Karupaiah at Taylor’s University.
+Two process modules of INFORMAS (public and private sector) is been implemented in Malaysia as part of the first national survey in Malaysia on food environment policy.
 The new plan is to venture into the ‘Food Price’ module as we already have a database on food consumption patterns.

-The Malaysia team is supported by INFORMAS, Prof. Boyd Swinburn, Dr. Bridget Kelly and Dr. Stefanie Vandevijvere in the International Development Research Centre (IDRC) project titled, “Mapping the implementation of priority food environment policies to tackle diet-related non-communicable diseases in South-East Asia: Comparison between three countries”.
-This is a multi-country study involving Malaysia, Vietnam, and Thailand, in collaboration with INFORMAS.
-The local Malaysia team members include Prof. Dr. Mohd Ismail Noor and Ng See Hoe (William).
-William is the PhD student/Project Aministrator engaged for this project in Malaysia.
+The Malaysia team is supported by module leaders from INFORMAS, Prof. Boyd Swinburn, Assoc.
+Prof. Dr. Bridget Kelly and Dr. Stefanie Vandevijvere, for an International Development Research Centre (IDRC) project titled, “Mapping the implementation of priority food environment policies to tackle diet-related non-communicable diseases in South-East Asia: Comparison between three countries”.
+This is a multi-country study involving Malaysia, Vietnam, and Thailand, in collaboration with the INFORMAS.
+Ng See Hoe (William) is the PhD student/ Project Administrator for this project in Malaysia.

 - People Involved